valentynkt/BackendGarden/content/Mind-Llama/AutoGen.md

 > In the blink of an eye, the world races forward, leaving us clutching the memories of a time we didn't realize was already gone.
 > - GPT-4

+The ability to effective prompt a large language model mostly comes down to your ability to communicate what you actually want - not so different from talking with humans.

 GPT-4 can do a lot of amazing things if it's prompted properly: something called prompt engineering.
 But multi-agent models take this idea to a whole new level to the point where all you are doing as a human is directing an organization: prompt orchestration.

 Up unto this point, your ability to use AI has mostly been limited by your ability to engineer your prompts.
 Microsoft AutoGen